Trip.com Group

 Trip.com Group Limited is a multinational travel agency headquartered in Shanghai, China.
-It is the largest online travel service provider in the world.
+It was the largest online travel service in the world in 2017.

-Founded in 1999, the company owns and operates several travel fare aggregators and travel fare metasearch engines, including namesake and flagship Trip.com, Skyscanner, Ctrip, Qunar, Travix, and MakeMyTrip.
+Founded in 1999, the company owns and operates several travel fare aggregators and travel fare metasearch engines, including namesake and flagship Trip.com, Skyscanner, Ctrip, Qunar, and Travix.
 It operates websites in approximately 40 languages and 200 countries.
 The company is ranked 820th on the Forbes Global 2000.

 History

 The company was founded as Ctrip.com by James Liang, Neil Shen, Min Fan, and Qi Ji in June 1999.

 The company was listed on the NASDAQ in 2003 through a variable interest entity (VIE) based in the Cayman Islands in a Merrill Lynch-led offering, raising US$75 million from the sale of 4.2 million American depositary receipts at $18 each.
-It appreciated 86% to close at $33.94 per ADR in its first day of trading.
-The stock traded at a peak of $37.35 on its first day of trading, making it the first company since the November 2000 IPO of Transmeta to double its price in the first day of trading.
+On its first day of trading, it appreciated 86% to close at $33.94 per ADR, after trading as high as $37.35.
+It was the first company since the November 2000 IPO of Transmeta to double its price in the first day of trading.